TusharAswal/React-Questions/README.md

 Waits for all promises to settle (resolve or reject) and returns an array of results.

 ### Promise.race
-Resolves or rejects as soon as the first promise settles.
+Resolves or rejects as soon as the first promise resolves or rejects.

 ### Promise.any
 Resolves as soon as the first promise fulfills or throws an `AggregateError` if all reject.